Singer Mylene Farmer and actor Tahar Rahim selected for the Cannes jury | ExBulletin

 Singer Mylene Farmer and actor Tahar Rahim selected for the Cannes jury

+The 2021 jury also includes Franco-Senegalese director Mati Diop, whose first feature film Atlantic won a grand prize at the 2019 Cannes Film Festival, and French actor Tahar Rahim, known for his role in Jacques Audiards Le Prophète.

-Austrian director Jessica Hausner, French actress and director Mélanie Laurent, and South Korean actor Song Kang-ho, one of the stars of “Parasite”, which won the 2019 Palme d’Or, will also be members of the jury.
+Austrian director Jessica Hausner, French actress and director Mélanie Laurent and South Korean actor Song Kang-ho, one of the stars of Parasite, which won the Palme d’Or 2019, will also be on the jury.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online